-An administrative claim is pursued through administrative processes rather than through the court system and is overseen by a governmental agency or board.
+An administrative claim is pursued through administrative processes rather than the court system and is overseen by a governmental agency or board.
 A claim for workers’ compensation governed by state law is an administrative claim overseen by the individual state agency responsible for these claims.
-Injury and illness claims filed under Longshore and Harbor Workers’ Compensation Act are administrative claims filed with the U.S. Department of Labor.
-Governmental agencies employ the use of hearing officers or Administrative Law Judges to preside over their proceedings.
+Injury and illness claims filed under the Longshore and Harbor Workers’ Compensation Act are administrative claims filed with the U.S. Department of Labor.
+Government agencies employ the use of hearing officers or Administrative Law Judges to preside over their proceedings.
 There is no administrative process for pursuing a claim for damages under the Jones Act.

-Admiralty Jurisdiction Extension Act
+- Admiralty Extension Act

 An agent is a person authorized to act on behalf of a company.
 A Jones Act employer is liable for the actions of his agents if such acts result in the personal injury or death of another.